3mmaRand/singlm/docs/glm-binomial.md

 # Binomial GLM overview {#bino-glm-overview-5}

 When a response variable can take only one of two values such as 0 and 1, dead and alive, no and yes or failure and success it follows a binomial distribution and can be modelled with a binomial GLM.
 A binomial GLM is also known as logistic regression.
 Although the observations themselves can have only one of two values, the scale of the response is a probability representing the probability of 1, alive, yes or success.
 The link function used in a binomial GLM is the "logit" function also known as "log-odds".
 This means the model estimates are also log-odds.
 This can make it tricky to interpret the estimates but two things can help us.
-First, the principle about the sign of $\beta_{1}$ still applies: positive $\beta_{1}$ indicates an increase in the response with an increase in $X1$ and negative $\beta_{1}$ indicates a decrease in the response with an increase in $X1$.
+First, the principle about the sign of $\beta_{1}$ still applies: positive $\beta_{1}$ indicates an increase in the odds with an increase in $X1$ and negative $\beta_{1}$ indicates a decrease in the odds with an increase in $X1$.
 See Figure \@ref(fig:glm-bino-poss) for an illustration of the curve for positive and negative $\beta_{1}$.

 (ref:glm-bino-poss) Data fitted with a binomial GLM.